M-3LAB/awesome-3d-anomaly-detection/README.md

 We discuss public datasets and related studies in detail.
 Welcome to read our paper and make comments.

 We warmly welcome any new work that we may have overlooked.
-Please email Hanzhe Liang to ensure nothing is missed.
-Additionally, Yunkang Cao and Jinbao Wang also participated in this work.

-⭐⭐⭐ We are currently drafting the review, which you will soon have access to.
-All literature within this GitHub repository will be cited and discussed.
-Furthermore, [Bingyang Guo](mailto:wxqdmr@gmail.com) shall provide a comprehensive benchmark to evaluate the principal methodologies.
-Contributions from any approach are welcome!!
+⭐⭐⭐ [3D Anomaly Detection: A Survey](https://www.researchgate.net/publication/398334588_3D_Anomaly_Detection_A_Survey).
+We have made a preprint of a review available on ResearchGate, which will be updated regularly until it is accepted.

 🔥🔥🔥 Contributions to our repository are welcome.
 Feel free to categorize the papers and pull requests.